bundito/day-countdown/README.md

+# NOTE: As of April 1, 2019, I am no longer participating in Home Assistant development (or usage).
+If there are any problems with this card going forward, I will not be able to fix them.
+Hope you enjoy!

 # Day Countdown card (v1.5)

 A simple Lovelace card for displaying a countdown until a certain date.
 Other than that, it doesn't do much.
 It's got a few options you can experiment with, however.